News HighlightsPage address: http://www.mnsu.edu/media/news.html

 Grant received by Department of Biological Sciences includes $600,000 for student scholarships.

 Transcript of speech also available.
 KMSU radio provided audio recording of speech.

 International students contribute $33.3 million to local economy, according to report.

 National Science Foundation grant will elevate Minnesota State Mankato's scientific imaging capabilities to levels seen at large research institutions.

 Arts & Entertainment

-Performances will be in the Ted Paul Theatre.
+Play will be performed in the Ted Paul Theatre.

 Business Services reminds employees about IRS requirements for timely submission of employee expense reports.